martinng01/cloud-resume/README.md

 ### Testing

-I utilised Cypress for frontend testing, ensuring that my website functions as intended.
 For backend testing, I used pytest along with moto, which mocked AWS services, to effectively test my API and simulate interactions with AWS without incurring costs.